chshersh/chshersh.github.io/posts/2019-07-29-recordwildcards.md

 One problem with writing code in this style is that it's very easy to use the wrong order of `fromP` and `toP` parsers when defining a parser for `Options` and this can lead to bugs.
-In CLI you can write either `--from 3 --to 42` or `--to 42 --from 3` and both work correctly.
+In a CLI you can write either `--from 3 --to 42` or `--to 42 --from 3` and both work correctly.
 But in code `Options <$> fromP <*> toP` is not the same as `Options <$> toP <*> fromP`.
 This semantic difference between real-world and expectations from code can lead to unexpected bugs.

-This is true in general for such applicative-style code but it's more important with regards to CLI.
-Because it's not that easy to test CLI and to my knowledge, not many people really write automatic tests for CLI.
+This is true in general for such applicative-style code but it's more important with regards to a CLI.
+Because it's not that easy to test a CLI and to my knowledge, not many people really write automatic tests for their CLIs.
 So in this area of our code, we want to be more careful not to introduce extra bugs.

 One of the solutions to the described problem is to introduce `newtype`s.
 But it might be too tedious to deal with lots of `newtype`s.
-Fortunately, we can use `RecordWildCards` and `ApplicativeDo` extension to solve this problem easier!
+Fortunately, we can use `RecordWildCards` and the `ApplicativeDo` extension to solve this problem easier!

 ```haskell
 optionsP :: Parser Options